gyrationtechs/nearhotel/README.md

 ### Testing the Application Locally
 1. Once all configurations are set, you can run the command > python manage.py runserver
 2. By default, you access the web app through > localhost:8000
+3. From the homepage, click on the get Started button, it will redirect you to the api form page
+4. Enter the addres you wish to get nearby hotels for.
+5. It posts the data and returns a list of 5 hotels close to the specified location, as well as returning the map and coordinates for the specified location
+6. To alter the result, change the near_hotels function, alter the limit parameter in the url variable to your desired value

 ### Remote Test (Live-server)
 1. The web application is hosted remotely on heroku and can be accessed through the link below